rivercold/rivercold.github.io/_pages/about.md

 Before comming to CMU, I earned my Bachelor degree from Beihang University.
 I worked as a research assistant under the supervison of Professor <a href="http://www.thuir.cn/group/~YQLiu/"><u>Yiqun Liu</u></a> at Tsinghua University.

 You can reach me via emails:
-(Work) keyang.xu at petuum dot com
+(Work) keyang.xu at columbia dot edu
 (Personal) xky0714 at gmail dot com